 Yes, there are forms for both the living will and medical power of attorney.
-These forms meet all of the rules for a formal advance directive.
-Click on the Medical Power of Attorney or Living Will to review and/or print them.
-You may also download instructions on how to complete the forms.
+These forms meet all of the rules for a formal advance directive in West Virginia.
+Click on the specific link below for forms and instructions:

 A living will goes into effect when it is determined you are going to die and cannot be cured, or when you are in a persistent vegetative state.
 Your medical power of attorney goes into effect when your doctor states in writing that you are not able to make known your health care choices.
 When you make a medical power of attorney, you can name the doctor you want to determine whether you are able to make health care choices.